Loading...

 A medical screening.

 Making Phone Calls: You have the right to make a phone call, typically after the booking process is complete.
-Use this call wisely.
 Contacting a loved one to inform them of your situation is often the priority.
 Consider contacting an attorney as soon as possible.

 Missing deadlines in a DUI case can have serious consequences.
 Pay close attention to these critical dates:

-ALR Hearing Deadline: In Tennessee, you have a limited time (typically 15 days from the date of your arrest) to request an Administrative License Revocation (ALR) hearing.
+ALR Hearing Deadline: In Tennessee, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 This hearing is separate from the criminal court proceedings and deals specifically with your driver's license.
 Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

 Court Appearance Dates: You will receive a court date to appear for your arraignment.
 This is your first appearance in court where you will be formally charged with DUI.
 Missing this court date can result in a warrant being issued for your arrest.